cerebral/cerebral/docs/advanced/structure.md

     sequences.js
     providers.js
     computeds.js
+    reactions.js
     errors.js
     index.js
   controller.js
 ```

-This structure favors a single file for each type of composable component.
+This structure favors a single file for each type of composable piece of logic.
 The root module is named **app** and will hold submodules in the **modules** folder, where each module has the same structure.
-You will of course not create all these files for every module, but only when needed.
+You will of course not create all these files for every module, only those needed.

 ## Actions